corflex

 How does the weekly tournament work?

 Each week (resetting Monday at midnight UTC), one mode is selected on Hard difficulty.
 Every player gets the same puzzle seed and one attempt.
 The top 10 finishers earn a permanent trophy badge displayed on their profile and across all leaderboards.
-The mode rotates through all 18 games on an 18-week cycle.
+The mode rotates through all 20 games on a 20-week cycle.

 What are Party Rooms?